Standard Time with Michael Feinstein

 Event DurationThe concert will last approximately 90 minutes with no intermission.

-His Emmy Award–nominated TV special Michael Feinstein: The Sinatra Legacy—taped live at the Palladium in Carmel, Indiana—aired nationally in 2011.
+His Emmy Award–nominated TV special Michael Feinstein: The Sinatra Legacy aired nationally in 2011.
 The PBS series Michael Feinstein’s American Songbook was broadcast for three seasons and is available on DVD.
-His most recent primetime PBS-TV special, New Year’s Eve at the Rainbow Room—written and directed by Desperate Housewives creator Marc Cherry—aired in 2014.
-For his nationally syndicated public radio program Song Travels, Mr. Feinstein interviews and performs alongside music luminaries.
+His most recent primetime PBS-TV special, New Year’s Eve at the Rainbow Room aired in 2014.
+For his nationally syndicated public radio program Song Travels, Mr. Feinstein interviews and performs alongside music luminaries such as Bette Midler, Neil Sedaka, Liza Minnelli, Rickie Lee Jones, and David Hyde Pierce.

 Mr. Feinstein was named principal conductor of the Pasadena POPS in 2012.
 Two years later, he launched an additional pops series at the Kravis Center for the Performing Arts in West Palm Beach, Florida.
 He is also artistic director of the Palladium at the Center for the Performing Arts in Carmel, Indiana, and director of the Jazz and Popular Song series at Jazz at Lincoln Center.

-After graduating from high school, Michael Feinstein moved to Los Angeles, where the widow of legendary pianist-actor Oscar Levant introduced him to Ira Gershwin.
+Michael Feinstein was born and raised in Columbus, Ohio, where he started playing piano by ear at age five.
+After graduating from high school, he moved to Los Angeles when he was 20.
+The widow of legendary concert pianist-actor Oscar Levant introduced him to Ira Gershwin.
 Mr. Feinstein became Gershwin’s assistant for six years, which earned him access to numerous unpublished Gershwin songs, many of which he has since performed and recorded.